-Though a few claim that the 13,700-foot peak is named after the Teton Sioux, most believe that it comes from the French for “big nipple” or “big teat.”
-Two of the routes up are included in the mountaineering guidebook, ‘Fifty Classic Climbs of North America’.
+Grand Teton is the highest peak in the park and a mecca for mountaineers.
+Though a few claim that the 13,775-foot peak is named after the Teton Sioux, most believe that it comes from the French for “big teat.”
 Altogether, there are some three dozen routes to the top.
 Getting down is a bit easier.
 While the five ski routes from the summit all require at least one rappel, the route down from the Grand and Middle Teton is suitable for everyday skiers.

-This peak has several large glaciers, which are a rarity in the Lower 48.
-Whereas Grand Teton has a number of established trails to the summit, Mount Moran has almost none.
-So, it’s only for intrepid and experienced (and perhaps slightly foolhardy) climbers.
-Many choose to canoe across Leigh Lake much of the way, but even then, it’s still a challenging climb.
-Mount Moran is also a stunning view.
-It towers almost directly above Jackson Lake.
-Others go to Mount Moran for the rock climbing.
-There are group tours to the top as well.
+This broad peak has several large glaciers along with the northern Teton Range, which is a rarity in the Lower 48.
+Whereas Grand Teton has several established trails to the summit, Mount Moran has almost none and stands apart from the other peaks.
+So, it’s only for brave and experienced (and perhaps slightly foolhardy) climbers.
+Many choose to canoe across String and Leigh Lakes much of the way, but even then, it’s still a challenging climb.
+Mount Moran does provide stunning views and towers almost directly above Jackson Lake.
+Others travel to Mount Moran for the rock climbing, and there are group tours to the top as well.

 This 750-acre lake is at the mouth of the oddly-named Death Canyon.
 The fishing is typically very good, as the trout are usually biting.
 There are a large number of hiking trails as well.
 The 1.8-mile round trip trail to and from the Phelps Overlook is the most popular one.
 While there, be sure and check out Jumping Rock on the lake’s north shore.
 It’s about a 30-foot drop to the water below, but the water is deep enough for daring high-divers.
 These indomitable divers might want to wear wetsuits.
 The water is quite cold all year long, even in summer.

-One of the largest lakes in the Park has a pair of islands on its surface.
+One of the largest lakes in the Grand Teton National Park, there is a pair of islands on its surface.
 The glassy water and wide-open spaces make for excellent canoeing and kayaking.
+Travel the easy trail that takes you around the lake for some breathtaking views.
+A peaceful area to enjoy Mother Nature, you'll want to bring your camera to capture this majestic area.
 During most of the year, this deep, glacier-filled lake is almost like a mirror.
 And you can imagine what that must look like.
 Several relatively short hiking trails lead to the lake, which also has a ranger station.

 Those on a religious pilgrimage may be somewhat crestfallen, as little remains of the original 19th century Mormon community.
 However, a number of homesteads dating back to the early 20th century still remain.
 From looking at them, it’s easy to see why people were attracted to this area.
 The fertile soil is quite suitable for farming, although the area is a little dry.
 Plus, there’s something very Old West-ish about a small cluster of homes in the shadow of some of the tallest peaks in North America.
 In 1997, Mormon Row joined the National Register of Historic Places.